 It’s important to understand that the purpose of the frontend offer isn’t to make you loads of money, it’s to convert leads into paying customers.
 And to cover your traffic cost, so you can have an unlimited budget for your ads.

-For your frontend offer, we suggest that it’s designed specifically so that people will be FOMO if they don’t buy it.
+For your frontend offer, we suggest that it\’s designed specifically so that people will be FOMO if they don’t buy it.
 It can be something that the value is 10x the amount they are paying for.
-Or something limited time offer, where after this, they will not be seeing this offer anymore.
+Or something like a limited-time offer, where after this, they will not be seeing this offer anymore.

 Here’s a simple formula that you can use to create an irresistible frontend offer: